 In the rules list, click an Actions icon (...) to reorder rules, create a copy of the rule in the current environment, or delete the rule.
-Select the 6 dots to drag and drop the rules to rearrange them.
+Drag and drop a rule to rearrange them.

 To duplicate experiment rules, you must have multiple experiments per flags enabled.
 Contact your Customer Success Manager if you are interested in being added to the beta.

 To duplicate a rule across an environment, select Add Rule and select Copy rules from and select which environment you want to copy the rules from.

 Collaborators outside of your organization cannot create multiple experiments per flag.
 See collaborators documentation for more information.

 If you want to enable or disable individual rules within an environment, you can play or pause them:

 You can add, remove, or update your flag's rules at any time.
 But, it is advised to turn your flag off before making changes.

 You should not change your experiment while it is running.
 For more information, see Why you should not change a running experiment.